 “My brain is fried”, I catch myself thinking on a Wednesday morning.
 As someone who regularly produces content, it takes a lot of creativity and headspace.
 Occasionally I find myself in what we call writer’s block.
 Sound familiar?

 It’s become essential for employers to help their people recharge their creativity and get their ideas flowing.
-After all, one of the most rewarding aspects of encouraging creativity and experimentation is that it can lead to results that end up positively affecting your business’ bottom line.
+After all, one of the most rewarding aspects of encouraging creativity and experimentation is that it can lead to results like better teamwork that end up positively affecting your business’ bottom line.